w3c/web-locks/README.md

 * The auto-release approach mirrors [Indexed DB's auto-committing transaction](https://w3c.github.io/IndexedDB/#transaction-construct) model where explicit action is needed to hold a resource, combined with [Service Worker's ExtendableEvent](https://w3c.github.io/ServiceWorker/#extendableevent-interface) `waitUntil()` method to allow promises to control the lifetime.
 * The explicit release model requires callers to always call the `release()` method, e.g. even if an exception is thrown.
-* The scoped release model requires callers to pass in an async callback which will be invoked with the flag.
-The callback implicitly returns a promise and the flag is released when that promise resolves.
+* The scoped release model requires callers to pass in an async callback which will be invoked with the lock.
+The callback implicitly returns a promise and the lock is released when that promise resolves.

 _Any of the above approaches can be implemented in terms of the other.
 We just need to pick one._